-At age 18, Robert labored in a local coke works near Uniontown.
+At age 18, circa 1870, Robert labored in a local coke works near Uniontown.

-Robert married Mary Rebecca Pope (1855-1937), daughter of Thomas and Mary Pope of Hopwood.
+Robert married Mary Rebecca Pope (1855-1937), daughter of Thomas and Mary Pope of Hopwood, Fayette County.

-Their children were Mary E. White, Harriet White, Charles H. White, Thomas Perry White, Elizabeth Dawson, Raymond G. White, Daniel D. White, Robert M. White Jr., Lula Mitchell and Jenny (White) Miner.
+Their family of 10 children were Mary E. White, Harriet White, Charles Henry White, Thomas Perry White, Elizabeth Dawson, Raymond G. White, Daniel D. White, Robert M. White Jr., Lula Mitchell and Jenny (White) Miner.

-Sadly, daughters Mary (age four) and Harriet (age two) died 15 days apart in the summer of 1886, just months after Robert's father died suddenly.
+Sadly, daughters Mary (age four) and Harriet (age two) died 15 days apart in the summer of 1886.
+Their tender remains were lowered into eternal sleep in Hopwood Cemetery.

-The Whites lived at Hopwood, Fayette County, on the south side of the National Turnpike (Route 40).
-Following in his father's footsteps, Robert was employed as a laborer under superintendent Jacob M. Beeson on the National Turnpike.
+The Whites resided at Hopwood on the south side of the National Turnpike (Route 40).
+Following in his father's footsteps, Robert was employed by the turnpike as a laborer under superintendent Jacob M. Beeson.
 His sons Thomas, Raymond and Charles also were road laborers in Hopwood.

 In a memoir authored by a niece, she wrote that Robert "was a worker with the five (White) men breaking stones which were used before the pike was paved."

-Their children were Viola West, Irene Provance, Ralph White and Gerald C. White.
+Their children were Viola Rebecca West, Irene Provance, Ralph White and Gerald Curfman White.

-They resided at Hopwood, where Charles worked as a laborer and where they were members of the Hopwood Christian Church.
-Elizabeth belonged to the church's Elizabeth White Bible Class.
+The Whites resided at Hopwood, where Charles worked as a laborer and where they were members of the Hopwood Christian Church.
+Elizabeth may have been the namesake of the church's Elizabeth White Bible Class.